Aquaman (TV series)

-Aquaman is a Filmation animated series that premiered on CBS on September 9, 1967, and ended June 1970.
+Aquaman is an American animated series from Filmation that premiered on CBS on September 9, 1967, and ended in June 1970.
 It is a 30-minute version of The Superman/Aquaman Hour of Adventure, repackaged without the Superman and Superboy segments.

 The show is composed of previously aired adventures featuring the DC Comics superheroes Aquaman (voiced by Marvin Miller) and his sidekick Aqualad (voiced by Jerry Dexter).
 There were also segments featuring the Atom, the Flash and Kid Flash, the Green Lantern and Hawkman, as well as team-ups with the Justice League of America and Teen Titans.
 The series was narrated by Ted Knight, with Marvin Miller voicing most of the villains.

 Aquaman's wife Mera also appeared occasionally.
 Aquaman rode his seahorse Storm, and Aqualad was accompanied by a sea pony, Imp, and his pet, Tusky.

 Episodes

 Thirty-six Aquaman segments were produced for The Superman/Aquaman Hour of Adventure, plus 18 segments featuring other superheroes.